Jeum1331/Web-Application/Cloud Security && Network Datagram/README.md

 - Clear representation of all Azure components.
 - A logical and organized layout for better understanding.
 - Visual enhancements through colors and icons.

-## Suggestions for Improvement

-Future improvements could include:

-- **Annotations**: Adding detailed descriptions or labels to specific components in the diagram, particularly for complex network designs, to further enhance clarity.